QasimTalkin/juliarDocs/Getting Started.md

 If you prefer a console/terminal, then open juliarCompiler.jar folder in terminal/console.

 ## Modes
-JuliarCompiler.jar works in 3 modes.
-It can be compiled, interpreted, and ran through FastCGI web services.
+JuliarCompiler.jar works in 4 modes.
+It can be compiled, interpreted, and ran through FastCGI web services, and ran through an editor.

+## Editor Mode
+Instead of using terminal, you can run a built-in editor by double clicking on `JuliarFuture.jar` file.
+This provides a convenient and easy way to edit, build, interpret, and compile Juliar files.
+It is currently the recommended way for people starting with the programming language.
 ## Compile
 JuliarCompiler.jar works on all platforms that have Java installed.
 So it is system independent! run it in CommandPrompt/Console using the following command: